Jhonnatan7br/Impact-of-AI-in-organizations/README.md

 # Explanaiton of resources, process and requirements

-Aim of subject and experiemnts diagram
+Aim of subjec, experiemnts & diagram

 ### Data
 - source: URL